 EKG Bull Call Spread Strategy

-EKG (First Trust Nasdaq Lux Digital Health Solutions ETF), in the Financial Services sector, (Asset Management industry), listed on NASDAQ.
+EKG (First Trust Nasdaq Lux Digital Health Solutions ETF), in the Financial Services sector, (Asset Management - Global industry), listed on NASDAQ.

-The First Trust Nasdaq Lux Digital Health Solutions ETF (the "Fund") seeks investment results that correspond generally to the price and yield (before the Fund's fees and expenses) of an equity index called the Nasdaq Lux Health Tech Index (the "Index").
-The Fund will normally invest at least 80% of its net assets (plus any borrowings for investment purposes) in the common stocks and depositary receipts that comprise the Index.
+The First Trust Nasdaq Lux Digital Health Solutions ETF (the "Fund") is designed to replicate the overall performance (encompassing both capital appreciation and income, prior to its own expenses) of an equity benchmark known as the Nasdaq Lux Health Tech Index.
+To achieve this objective, the Fund generally allocates a minimum of 80% of its net assets—including any capital borrowed for investment—into the common stocks and depositary receipts that constitute this particular index.

-EKG (First Trust Nasdaq Lux Digital Health Solutions ETF) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $2.4M, a beta of 1.49 versus the broader market, a 52-week range of 15.735-20.3, average daily share volume of 0K, a public-listing history dating back to 2022.
+EKG (First Trust Nasdaq Lux Digital Health Solutions ETF) trades in the Financial Services sector, specifically Asset Management - Global, with a market capitalization of approximately $2.7M, a beta of 1.50 versus the broader market, a 52-week range of 15.715-20.3, average daily share volume of 1K, a public-listing history dating back to 2022.
 These structural characteristics shape how EKG etf options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a bull call spread on EKG?